Sadbus/IKT440-Project/README.md

 This repository contains code developed in the ICT440 project in the fall of 2019.
 The assignment was to compare different machine learning algorithms on the Connect-4 data set and create an AI player for the game.

 ## Getting started
-In order to run the game, MCTS.py, the machine learning model must first be trained and exportet to a file.
+In order to run the game, MCTS.py, the machine learning model must first be trained and exported to a file.
 Run the "export_rf_model.py" script to save the trained random forest model to file, before running MCTS.py

 ## Contents of the repository